sergdort/CleanArchitectureRxSwift/README.md

 ```

-`Platform` also contains concrete implementations of your use cases, repositories or any services that are defined in the `Domain`
+`Platform` also contains concrete implementations of your use cases, repositories or any services that are defined in the `Domain`.

 ```swift
 final class SavePostUseCase: Domain.SavePostUseCase {